houcharlie/GXLI97.github.io/index.md

 Hello!
 My name is Gene Li, and I am a senior in the Electrical Engineering Department at Princeton University.
 This is a personal website for me to keep track of things I've done and write about things I'm interested in: coffee, math, cooking, etc.

-A few friends and I maintain a more academic blog that focuses on research done in the exciting and fast-growing field of machine learning.
+A few friends and I maintain a more academically focused blog that discusses research done in the exciting and fast-growing field of machine learning.
 We named it [Kale Divergence](https://kaledivergence.github.io/).

 If you want to get in touch, you can reach me at:
 [gxli@princeton.edu](mailto:gxli@princeton.edu)